mother-db/MOTHER-DB-annotation-tools/MOTHER-AIML-OvarianFollicle/Program_4/README.md

 ### Program 4

-This program uses the trainined network from Progranm 3 and predicts a new histology slide.
+This program uses the trainined network from Progranm 3 to make follicle predictions on an ovary histolgy image.